-Other If "Other," provide additional specialized staff roles interviewed: Maintenance staff, Mailroom staff, Grievance coordinator, Food service 81.
-Did you interview VOLUNTEERS who may have contact with inmates/ residents/detainees in this facility?
-Yes● No 82.
-Did you interview CONTRACTORS who may have contact with inmates/residents/detainees in this facility?
+Other If "Other," provide additional specialized staff roles interviewed: Mailroom, Maintenance, Grievance coordinator, Food service.
+81. Did you interview VOLUNTEERS who may have contact with inmates/ residents/detainees in this facility?
+Yes No 82.
+Did you interview CONTRACTORS who may have contact with inmates/ residents/detainees in this facility?
 YesNo a.
-Enter the total number of CONTRACTORS who were interviewed: 2 b.
+Enter the total number of CONTRACTORS who were interviewed: 3 b.
 Select which specialized CONTRACTOR role(s) were interviewed as part of this audit from the list below: (select all that apply) Security/detention Education/programming Medical/dental Food service Maintenance/construction Other 83.
 Provide any additional comments regarding selecting or interviewing specialized staff.
-There were no volunteers in the institution on the dates of the onsite audit for the auditor to interview.
+No text provided.